Education MA

 Teaching

 For the distance learning programme, a variety of distance learning and teaching methods will be used to help students develop their critical thinking and evaluative skills.
 Via the University’s online platforms, students will engage in synchronous and asynchronous collaborative learning activities.
 Students will be required to attend up to four synchronous learning sessions for each module.
-These are scheduled to take place on Saturdays.
+These are scheduled to take place on Thursday afternoon/evening.

 All applicants will need to have internet access and a suitable device that enables them to work collaboratively with others when completing synchronous and asynchronous tasks.